 Example 1 — A brand decides to increase their Facebook audience quickly, so they focus on paid ads for free giveaways and sweepstakes.
 This strategy attracts a critical mass of people expecting free stuff.
 But what happens when the brand suddenly starts asking these followers to spend money?

 Example 2 — A brand decides to focus on growing their reach on social media platforms, so they allocate their budget on acquiring new followers.
 What happens when these new followers discover that the brand has allocated 0% budget on their existing followers1?

 Example 3 — A brand decides to apply a huge variety of campaigns and updates in their digital channels where each initiative is attracting different types of followers.
 The brand “succeeds” in building a community of people all expecting different things.
 What happens when the brand asks their community for a coherent action?

 The answer to all of the questions above is:

 So how can you steer clear from breaching these follower contracts?

 How to Respect Follower Contracts

-There are three basic insights for how to gain the right following while at the same time respecting their expectations:
+There are three fundamental insights for how to gain the right following while at the same time recognizing their expectations:

-Earning trust (past), persuading new followers (present), and delivering as promised (future) will require a clear and constant message.
+2. Your primary value proposition must stay consistent over time — Earning trust (past), persuading new followers (now), and delivering as promised (future) will require a clear and constant message.

 Now, you could, for instance, decide to follow me via email.
 What will you get?
 Well, you’ll get more of these types of articles coming your way in the future — nothing more, nothing less.